-Functy is available in a variety of formats and for various platforms.
-Select what you want from here and you’ll be taken to the appropriate download page on SourceForge.
-Alternatively you can go direct to the SourceForge downloads page.
+Functy is available for various platforms.
+Select what you want from here to go to the appropriate download page on SourceForge.
+Alternatively go direct to the SourceForge downloads page.

 Compile from source

-If you just want to run the program on GNU/Linux, choose the appropriate package depending on your architecture.
-In this case it might also be a good idea to download the example files (as the examples aren’t included in the packages).
+If you just want to run the program on GNU/Linux, choose the appropriate package for your architecture.
+The examples aren’t included in these packages, so you might also want to download the example files.
+If you’re using Ubuntu, the easiest way to install and keep up-to-date with the packages is by adding the PPA to your system.
 If your package manager isn’t .deb based, you may be able to convert to a suitable format using alien.

-If you just want to run the program on Windows, download and run the Windows binary installer.
-This will download and install the binary version of Functy.
-It’ll also download and install the Windows GTK libraries if they’re not already installed on your system.
+If you just want to run the program on Windows, download and run the Windows msi installer.
+This installs everything you need, including the required GTK dlls.